LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

     }
 ```

-**Tokenresponse** returns when application calls TokenAsync to get Access Token.
+**Tokenresponse** returns when the application calls TokenAsync to get Access Token.
 All class members represent the Token data.

 ```CSharp
  public class Tokenresponse